ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Avoid using chords during consecutive 1/4 note patterns.** However, using a chord to end a pattern is fine.
 - **Avoid using 1/4 minijacks or other jack patterns.** These patterns are too physically demanding for players at this level.
 - **Manipulating slider velocity is discouraged.** Slider velocity should only be changed for sections of music with different intensities and should not be drastically variable throughout the beatmap.
-- **Long term slider velocity changes should be between 0.90x and 1.05x.**
+- **Long-term slider velocity changes should be between 0.90x and 1.05x.**

 If Normal is the *lowest difficulty of a beatmap set*, it has to abide by these additional **rules**:
 - **Consecutive 1/4 snaps may only be three notes long.** More dense rhythms are not appropriate for the lowest difficulty of a beatmap set.